 Neat biomass-based diesel (“B100” or “R100”);

+Fossil Jet Fuel;

 Alternative Jet Fuel;

 Propane; and

 Any other liquid or non-liquid fuel.

 Opt-In Fuels.
 Each of the following alternative fuels (“opt-in fuels”) is presumed to have a full fuel cycle, carbon intensity that meets the compliance schedules set forth in sections 95484(b) through (d) through December 31, 2030.
 A fuel provider for an alternative fuel listed below may generate LCFS credits for that fuel only by electing to opt into the LCFS as an opt-in fuel reporting entity pursuant to section 95483.1 and meeting the requirements of this regulation: